SeniorMars/dotfiles/README.md

 ========================

 My 2020 Rice Setup.
-No I don't actually use my setup like this everyday.
+No, I don't actually use my setup like this everyday.

-This is outdated but when I have time I will update everything.
+This is outdated, but when I have time I will update everything.
 I have learned so much about vim these weeks.

-Rice for arch linux. i3 as my window manager and picom as the compositor.
+Rice for arch Linux. i3 as my window manager and picom as the compositor.

-Currently all this repo has all my files for my config, but I am working to improve it more.
+Currently, all this repo has all my files for my config, but I am working to improve it more.

 Screenshot tool: flameshot

-Shell: Zsh
+Shell: zsh

 Mail client: neomutt